Romania is a land of many more traditions than you’d normally expect from some lesser-known Eastern European country

 Each year, on Ignat Day (St. Ignatius), on December 20th, Romanian families throughout the countryside sacrifice their pig in order to have a rich meal for Christmas.
-It sounds cruel, I know, and it actually is, but behind this horror, there’s a very complex ceremony which has been part of the local customs for as long as history can record.
+It sounds cruel, I know, and it actually is, but behind this horror, there’s a very complex ceremony that has been part of the local customs for as long as history can record.

 It all starts early in the morning with the killing itself and continues with a series of proceedings through which all the meat is carefully prepared.
 From the fat melting to the preparation of sausages, one thing is for sure – Romanians really know how to cook every bit of the poor animal.

 In Romania, Christmas has always been a great opportunity for family members to get together in order to spend some time in the warm, loving, and cozy atmosphere of their home.
 A large part of Romania’s population lives outside the country, and those who don’t are usually trying to make a better living by working in large cities, away from their families.

 However, during Christmas, most Romanian houses are filled with neighbors, friends, relatives, and goodwill – a pleasant, comfortable jamboree where everyone giggles, dances, cooks, and tells stories.
 Carol singers constantly knocking at the door and colorful decorations throughout add a cheerful festive touch to the scene.

 On Christmas Eve, women make sarmale (delicious meat-and-rice rolls wrapped in cabbage/sauerkraut, served with polenta, hot pepper, and sour cream) and bake cozonaci, a sort of sponge cake with nuts, cocoa, and Turkish delights, similar to the Italian panettone, but more consistent.

 Romanian Carols (Colinde)